liles-eric/PowerBI/docs/notes/standard-scripts-and-code/2-dax/3-documentation/kpi-measures-documentation.md

 - **Recommended Visuals**:
   - **Column Chart**: Displays the percentage change in the number of items.
   - **KPI Visual**: Highlights the percentage variance.
+  - **Bullet Chart**: Provides a visual comparison of the current variance against a set target or previous period.

 ---